-“We are finally harvesting for good the energy of the whirlpool…”
+“We are gradually harvesting for good the energy of the whirlpool…”

 Thirty years later, in 2024, NI passed its first full year without a paramilitary style shooting.
 Wider society has changed showing how the complexity that Longley witnessed in his poetry has become a firm and increasingly noticeable reality in daily life.

 Regardless of the successes and failures the peace has deepened.
 The economy (at least in areas where infrastructure enables it) is prospering.
-Draperstown, for example, is famously locally for attracting more people for work each day than leave it.
+Draperstown, for example, is famous locally for attracting more people for work each day than leave it.

 Patricia Craig in her marvellous and heartfelt obit in the Guardian notes how Heaney once described him as “a keeper of the artistic estate, a custodian of griefs and wonders”.
 Don Patterson “he has precisely the ‘unswerving gaze’ Pinter called for”.

-In his Pinter lecture he outlined the response that and his poet friends to the onset of the Troubles…
+In his Pinter lecture he outlined the response that he and his poet friends had during the traumatic period which saw the onset of the Troubles…

 We believed that poetry, the opposite of propaganda, should encourage people to think and feel for themselves: it should appeal to their “generous instinct”, as MacNeice said in the violent 1930s.
 We hated what we came to call “Troubles trash”.
 We believed that, even when generated by the best of intentions, bad poetry about the sufferings of fellow citizens would be an impertinence; as part of an agenda it would be a blasphemy.

-Longley held a poetic space open that otherwise might have closed, safe from the easy polarising takes of identity politics, intellectual hatreds that Yeats warns of in Prayer for my Daughter and the “angrynomics” of Troubles era Northern Ireland.
+Longley held a poetic space open that otherwise might have closed, safe from the easy polarising takes of identity politics, the intellectual hatreds that Yeats warns of in Prayer for my Daughter and the grim “angrynomics” of Troubles era Northern Ireland.

-In doing so he helped many of us survive the future, and embrace the necessary, if at times deeply unpalatable changes that have helped remake our once narrow world into something altogether more vibrant accepting and ambitious.
+In doing so he helped many of us survive the future, and embrace the necessary, if at times deeply unpalatable, changes that have helped remake our once narrow world into something altogether more vibrant, accepting and ambitious.

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty